eebydeeby/class100/README.md

 ## Welcome to the class100 Project!

-The purpose of c100P is to provide a curated directory of free learning materials, to provide a well-rounded basic understanding of academic philosophy.
+The purpose of c100P is to provide a curated directory of free learning materials, geared toward those hoping to acquire a well-rounded fundamental knowledge of philosophy.